CrayLabs/SmartSim/doc/launchers.rst

 The Cobalt Launcher works just like the PBSPro launcher and is compatible with ALPS and OpenMPI workloads as well.

-To use the Cobalt launcher, specify at ``Experiment`` intialization:
+To use the Cobalt launcher, specify at ``Experiment`` initialization:

 .. code-block:: python